28 February 2020

 h.
 How do I get a letter of invitation for visa purposes, or a letter of invitation, or an official receipt?

 If you require a letter of invitation for visa purposes, this will be issued by the local organising committee after you have registered and paid for the conference.
-Please contact Nicola Pearce directly about visa issues: email@example.com
+Please contact firstname.lastname@example.org and include any specific requirements.

 Some institutions require a letter of invitation from the conference organisers before they can attend.
-If you need this before you can register, contact Nicola Pearce: firstname.lastname@example.org
+If you need this before you can register, contact email@example.com and include any specific requirements.

 i.
 What do I need to know about preparing my presentation (including visual presentations)?

-Further instructions on how to prepare presentations will be sent to accepted and registered speakers in February.
+Further instructions on how to prepare presentations will be sent to accepted and registered speakers by mid-March.

 j.
 What is the deadline for making minor changes to accepted proposals?